Keenan Allen Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Season Stats

-- This season Allen has 57 receptions (on 82 targets) for a team-high 600 receiving yards (75.0 per game) and two touchdowns.
+- This season Allen has 57 catches (on 82 targets) and leads the Chargers with 600 receiving yards (75.0 per game) while scoring two touchdowns.

 - Allen has been the target of 25.6% (82 total) of his team's 320 passing attempts this season.

-- With 13 targets in the red zone this season, Allen has been on the receiving end of 31.7% of his team's 41 red zone pass attempts.
+- Allen has seen the ball thrown his way 13 times in the red zone this season, 31.7% of his team's 41 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Vikings.